What Is Job Description

-Often job description is the most ignored piece in the recruitment process.
+Often writing a job description is the most ignored piece in the recruitment process.
 Many hiring managers or recruiters might just write one liner job description or they would simply copy one from their archives.

 In this digital age, one must understand that most of their potential recruits would visit them digitally.
-Recruitment emails are dead.
+Recruitment cold emails are dead.
 And let’s be honest that you are not going to get to talk to all the candidates.
 Hence, it is important that when potential candidates read the job descriptions on company career page, they get every detail.

 So how do you convert a visitor to your career page into a potential qualified lead?
+Also, writing a good job description is one of the most effective candidate sourcing strategies.

 Job Title in a job description is the first thing that catches attention.
-When you want to write good job description, make sure a job title is more than just a title. e.g. a good job title reveals
+When you want to write a good job description, make sure a job title is more than just a title. e.g. a good job title reveals

 - The Nature of the job